129. Is the Brain a Transmitter?

 Parnia is not talking about near-death experience (for many accounts of NDE see John Burke’s Imagine Heaven) but actual-death experience or ADE (140).
 People who have come back to life as we know it have reported transformative encounters that have changed their lives for the better.
 For example, Parnia tells us about Joe Tiralosi’s ADE in which he “encountered a luminous, loving, compassionate being that gave him a loving feeling and warmth” (8).
 As a result of this experience “he said he was no longer afraid of death” (9).
 Parnia tells us that “people who undergo an experience like Tiralosi’s truly seem to be in a new world – one in which death, for them, is nothing to be afraid of…Like others who have reported experiencing such an event, he came out of this feeling less materialistic and more altruistic” (9).

 Parnia’s work helps empirically establish the difference between soul and body that is so crucial to this issue.
-But it can also, in turn, be strengthened by arguments which (1) show that memories are not located in the brain (again, see Sheldrake’s work and go here for Plotinus’ argument that certain memories are immaterial); (2) show that reasoning is immaterial (I try to demonstrate this here); and (3) show that God exists (here).
+It is also helpful in arguing that whatever does survive death is not, as Aristotle thought, impersonal.
+And his work can be supplemented by arguments which (1) show that memories are not located in the brain (again, see Sheldrake’s work and go here for my post on Plotinus’ argument that certain memories are immaterial); (2) show that reasoning is immaterial (I try to demonstrate this here); and (3) show that God exists (I try to demonstrate this here).
 With such supporting arguments in place we can hope to sketch a vision, however mysterious, that the soul may indeed retain certain capacities and memories to make its existence personal enough.
 Certainly if God exists we might have reason to believe the soul will, when finally freed from the body or rejoined with its resurrected body, have a new life of unimaginable joy.

 In any case, if the foregoing is at all convincing then perhaps we should see the brain as having, on the hand, a set of productive functions and, on the other hand, the ability to transmit activities of a soul that can in principle exist independently of it.
 Of course, many questions can be raised about these controversial claims: how does the transmission take place?
 Is ‘how’ even the right word here if souls aren’t physical?
 Can it even take place if the soul is immaterial and the body material?
 Why don’t transmissions always take place as planned?
 What are the limits and possibilities of transmission?
 If the soul can exist without the brain why is it currently so closely related to it?
 So clearly the effects of brain functions on mental states presents dualists with plenty of formidable questions to answer.